We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 Isla Mujeres (meaning “Island of Women”) is a delightful place to vacation in and of itself.

-But if you’re vacationing in Cancun, it’s an absolute must to visit on a day trip.
+But if you’re vacationing in Cancun, it’s an absolute must to visit on a day trip – it’s only a quick ferry ride away from Cancun.
 We think hopping over to this Mexican island is one of the most awesome things to do in the Mayan Riviera, period.

-Once on the island, you’ll want to rent a golf cart to get around – how fun is that!
+Once on Isla Mujeres, you’ll want to rent a golf cart to get around – how fun is that!

 For such a teeny island, there’s a lot to do, from exploring the Ixchel Temple ruins to swimming with whale sharks (June to September).